 Installation of Replacement or Augmentation Devices

 This service includes the attachment of new components or replacement of components on the Client Space Object.
 Devices may be launched separately and retrieved by the Servicer as if it were a CSO.
 Functions during the service include operation and control of the mated stack, removal and stowage of Client Space Object components, addition of new or replacement components on the Client Space Object, and disposal of the removed components.
-The complete service is then followed by phases 10, 9.3, and disposal of components in a specific orbit (graveyard or reentry).
+The complete service is then followed by phases Error!
+Reference source not found., Error!
+Reference source not found., and disposal of components in a specific orbit (graveyard or reentry).

 “Debris” Collection and Removal

 This service includes the collection of debris, including non-functioning Client Space Objects.
 In this case, the RPOC functions are with uncontrolled debris objects (note that these objects may be tumbling, which creates a new technical challenge for the servicer, especially during final approach and capture.)
-Functions during the service include operation and control of the mated stack, Orbit Transfer (9.3) of the debris, and disposal of the debris in a specific orbit (graveyard or reentry).
+Functions during the service include operation and control of the mated stack, Orbit Transfer (Error!
+Reference source not found.) of the debris, and disposal of the debris in a specific orbit (graveyard or reentry).

 Release and Departure